 Mixed farming is the growing of crops and rearing animals on the same farm.
+For example if you grow maize and beans and at the same time you rear cattle and sheep that kind of farming is referred to as mixed farming.

 The following are Characteristics of mixed farming